EndyWon/AesUST/models/README.md

-Download and put the pre-trained model here.
+Download and put the pre-trained models here.